Research Security and Integrity Training

 Who must complete training?

-All faculty members, staff, investigators, personnel, students, trainees, fellows, visitors and volunteers who participate or intend to participate in federal sponsored research are required to complete training.
+All faculty members, staff, investigators, personnel, students, trainees, fellows, visitors and volunteers who participate or intend to participate in sponsored research are required to complete training.

 When must training be completed?

-Training must be completed each year between April 1 and May 31.
+Training must be completed each year between May 1 and June 30.

 What happens if I don't complete training?